 - Talk to your bank about red flags on wire-instructions.

-Red flags may include potential discrepancies between the account name and the name of the intended beneficiary (i.e., your title company or escrow attorney).
-Your bank may also be able to identify fraudulent account numbers by comparing them to past complaints on fraudulent accounts.
+Keep an eye out for any discrepancies between the account names.
+Your bank may be able to detect any red flags by comparing them to past complaints on fraudulent accounts.

 What to Do if You Get Phished: